 Depending on where you live, the leaves may be changing colors or may be about to change soon.
 Even if you live in an area that does not experience fall color, leaves offer many opportunities for fun and learning!
 Some plants naturally produce leaves that are red, yellow, or orange all the time.
 Leaves also come in different shapes and sizes.
 Take your children outside to explore!
-(Caution: As always, be sure to explore safely.
-Check Know Your Plants or other sites to find out if any plants in your surroundings are poisonous or cause skin irritation.)

 Here are a few ideas for fun activities!